prachi-77/Hotel_Chatbot/README.md

 **Setup**
-Use Python 3.8 and refer https://learning.rasa.com/installation/ for installation
+Use Python 3.8 and refer https://learning.rasa.com/installation/ for installation.

+Refer **Installation Manual** attached in this git repo for detailed steps.

 **Run below commands in separate windows after setup**

 $ rasa shell ( to open Rasa bot for conversations)

 $ rasa run actions (to run Rasa custom actions)

 # Hotel Booking Chatbot